martinploom/Self_driving_car_nd_project_1/writeup.md

 6. Afer that the edges were converted to line segments which should represent the lane lines on the road.
 To do so the hough lines algorithm was used.
 It took the edges from canny edges only from the region of interest and combined them to lane line segments.
-The parameter values were taken from the experimented values from the Computer Vision Fundamentals lesson and as they worked pretty much out of the box they were left unchanged.
+The parameter values were taken from the experimented values from the Computer Vision Fundamentals lesson and were fine tuned a little bit as they didn't quite fit with these images.

 ![alt text][image5]